Nishant05092/News-article-reader/readme.md

 Skeptical News Article Analysis Tool

+Paste this Google gemini api key in env folder or (create your own)-   AIzaSyCcVem-E1nzqYZhiJEvG5ir6w0YQ1XYWa

 *** I am providing the api key of gemini for testing make sure not to misuse it, I will delete it as soon as assesment over regards Nishant sharma***

 ***Overview***